We encourage students to explore an array of funding opportunities to support their investment in the MAS MBC Program.

 The purpose of this funding is to increase access for individuals from underserved communities who would otherwise not have the ability to participate in this educational opportunity.

-The following factors will be considered: 1) student has successfully overcome significant educational, social, cultural or economic disadvantage or adversity; 2) student has unique circumstances, personal or professional experiences, skills or talents that would benefit others and would enhance the diversity of the MAS MBC Program or Scripps campus; and/or 3) student has shown a deep commitment to working with others in the field of marine conservation through such activities as mentoring and volunteering.
+The following factors will be considered: 1) student has successfully overcome significant educational, social, cultural or economic disadvantage or adversity; 2) student has unique circumstances, personal or professional experiences, skills or talents that would benefit others and would enhance the diversity of the MAS MBC Program or Scripps campus; and/or 3) student has shown a deep commitment to working with others in the field of marine conservation through such activities as mentoring and volunteering, especially in social justice and anti-racism.

 The specific race, ethnicity, gender or national origin of a nominee is not considered in selection, although barriers resulting from these personal circumstances are considered.